gantree-io/gantree-lib-nodejs/README.md

 * ***This is a work-in-progress and not yet officially supported***

 **note:** The more distributed your public nodes, the lower the likelihood your network will be affected by issues/outages from respective cloud providers.

+### Configuration File Structure: Top Level

+* "project": [string] the gantree project name
+* "repository": [object] relating to the substrate binary to be deployed
+* "validators": [object] defining the validators to deploy

+### Configuration File Strucutre: repository

+* "url": [string] the path to a git repository of the binary source to deploy
+* "version": [string:HEAD] the commit/tag of the binary source to use
+* "binaryName": [string] the name of the binary when compiled, eg. 'polkadot' or 'node-template'
+* "chain": [string] the name of the chain
+* "useDefaultChain": [bool:false] use the internal rust chainspec of the compiled binary

+### Configuration File Structure: validators

+* "telemetryUrl": [string] the telemetry endpoint passed to the binary on running
+* "loggingFilter": [string] the logging filter passed to the binary on running
+* "nodes": [array] a list of cloud provider configurations which each map to a network instance

+### Configuration File Structure: node

+See samples/config folder

 ## Optional Configuration